 All of the above contribute to hold the kneecap in place.

 2. Discussing the anatomy of your kneecap and the femoral groove that it sits in is a difficult topic to understand.
 Many people have a femoral groove on the femur that isn’t very deep.
 That’s how you were born.
-A “shallow” or “dysplastic” trochlea groove can make it easier for a patella to dislocate.
+If the trochlea groove is not very deep, or if it is “dysplastic” ( a phrase you might see on your MRI reading) then it is easier for your patella to dislocate.

 How did I tear my MPFL ?

 We know that most ACL tears in the knee occur due to non-contact twisting or pivoting injuries.
 The same is true for kneecap or patella dislocations.
 Most people who have a patella dislocation will not notice that the patella is out of place.
 That is because the kneecap will often reduce or move back into place right after the dislocation.
-Some of you may notice that the kneecap is out of place.
-In those cases your Athletic Trainer or an Emergency Room physician will put the kneecap back into position.
+This is known as a spontaneous relocation where the patella came out of place and then immediately went back into place.
+Some of you may have noticed that the kneecap is out of place.
+These are very obvious injuries because the front of your knee just looks very strange.
+In those cases your Athletic Trainer or an Emergency Room physician will put the kneecap back into position with a big push.

 How Do I Treat My Dislocated Kneecap?

-When you dislocate your kneecap In most people the kneecap will reduce or snap back into place on its own.
+Most people who dislocate their kneecap notice that the kneecap is not out of place.
+It spontaneously reduced.
 If you felt the knee pop and your knee looks distorted or strange then your kneecap is still dislocated.
 That will require a trip to the emergency room if you do not have an Athletic Trainer to put the kneecap back into place.
 The sooner the kneecap is reduced the better.

-It is very important that you see a Sports Medicine Doctor if you suspect that you had a dislocated kneecap.
+If you suspect that you had a dislocated kneecap is very important that you see a Sports Medicine Doctor.
 Many different injuries can occur after the dislocation.
 We will need to check to make sure that you did not damage the cartilage on the kneecap or the femur.
 Some cartilage injuries can be severe and require treatment sooner rather than later.
 We will also be able to determine if your MPFL is torn.

 An MRI is almost always necessary after a kneecap dislocation.
 The MRI will show if the cartilage has been damaged.
 The MRI will also show if the MPFL is torn, and it will also tell us about the anatomy of your bones.
 That means that we can tell how deep the groove is that the patella sits in.
-Using the information from the MRI and from our examination we can determine the risk that you might have a second or third dislocation.
+Using the information from the MRI and from our examination we can determine your risk for a second or third dislocation.